bmokase3093/printf/README.md

 The **printf** function basically allows us to print any argument given to standard or terminal output.
 This means that we can print any combination of strings, integers, and other different data types.
+Write a function that produces output according to a format